bingcicle/bingcicle.github.io/src/md/grug-brained-guide-to-kzg-polynomial-commitments.md

 are smaller in size which saves on gas, and it is sufficient to verify these commitments without needing to access the actual blobs.

+Note here also that the consensus layer also does not store the blobs in perpetuity - the role of the consensus layer is to provide a **secure** real-time view of what is being published.

 **"*have some sort of gas-agnostic way to post the data*"**

 So 4844 solves this by introducing an entirely separate fee market for blobs (which is why I said *kinda* above).
-I'm not clued in on the details here yet so I can't confidently write here about what this means, and this is probably out of scope for this blog post anyway!
+This is out of scope of this post, since it has nothing to do with how KZG works.
+Instead, the [proto-danksharding FAQ](https://notes.ethereum.org/@vbuterin/proto_danksharding_faq#What-does-the-proto-danksharding-multidimensional-fee-market-look-like) has a section that goes in-depth into the fee market structure.

 # KZG commitments